Coosis/blog/content/posts/GoIterators/index.md

 })
 ```

-In this example, `Backward` is a Go iterator.
+In this example, `Backward` is a function that returns a Go iterator.
 We can use it to easily iterate over a slice backwards.
 Now, there are couple of things to notice:
 1. The iterator is responsible for calling the body.
 2. The body needs either: `k, v` or `v` or nothing.
 3. The iterator calls yield with every: `k, v` or `v` or nothing.